lucrieffel/NYC_Restaurant_Recommendation_Algorithm/README.md

                 Restaurant Recommendations
 ```

-The architecture consists of two parallel "towers" that process user and restaurant data separately, then performs two distinct but complementary tasks: rating prediction and similarity-based retrieval.
+The architecture consists of two "towers" that process user and restaurant data separately, then performs two distinct but complementary tasks: rating prediction and similarity-based retrieval based on each tower's embeddings.
 The combined loss function with configurable weights balances both objectives to provide accurate and personalized restaurant recommendations.

 ### Embedding Layer Architecture
 - Utilizes a two-tower model architecture with separate embedding spaces: